Akash-Bharambe/PG-DAC/SQL/DBMS.md

 - Data modeling (data modelling) is the process of creating a data model for the data to be stored in a database.
 - This data model is a conceptual representation of Data objects, the associations between different data objects, and the rules.
 - Data modeling helps in the visual representation of data and enforces business rules, regulatory compliances, and government policies on the data.
-- It ensure consistency in naming conventions, default values, semantics, security while ensuring quality of the data
+- It ensure consistency in naming conventions, default values, semantics, security while ensuring quality of the data.
-- The Data Model is defined as an abstract model that organizes data description, data semantics, and consistency constraints of data.
+- The Data Model is defined as an **abstract model** that organizes data description, data semantics, and consistency constraints of data.
 - The data model emphasizes on what data is needed and how it should be organized instead of what operations will be performed on data.
 - Data Model is like an architect’s building plan, which helps to build conceptual models and set a relationship between data items.
 - The two types of Data Modeling Techniques are
   - Entity Relationship (E-R) Model
-  - UML (Unified Modelling Language)
+  - Unified Modelling Language (UML)

 ### Why Data Model?